 What You’ll Find On This Page:

 A midfield player needs a boot that will give them good rotational traction as they twist and pivot in the centre of the park, rather than making straight-line runs.
 Many boots are designed to aid passing and control with touch pads, or specific areas, Nike’s CTR360 Maestri were an iconic boot designed just around that, with many boots still today offering specific passing elements.

-Top 5 Boots for Central Midfield
+Top 7 Boots for Midfield

 There is a saying in chess that goes; Whoever controls the centre controls the game.
 With football having a pitch that is vast and wide, this concept all the more becomes important.
 Though one can determine who the midfield players are depending on their usual positioning in the playing area, football has evolved significantly over the years to the extent that midfield play has been adapted to both team formations and player abilities.
 No matter the division of function, the midfield serves as the gateway from defense to attack and vice-versa.

 Positionally, there are the wide midfielders and the central midfielders.
 Most especially in a flat 4-4-2 formation, the two central midfielders usually perform a box-to-box role, using great stamina in tracking back to cover their own box and making penetrating runs to the opponents’ box for goal-scoring attempts.
 Given the demands from both attack and defence, box-to-box central midfielders have an inclination for physical and direct play.
 Roy Keane and Patrick Vieira had performed such roles to suit their aggressive type of football.
 Arturo Vidal and Radja Nainggolan were some of those who can perform the box-to-box role.